-The Feed the Future indicators fall into three categories representing different levels over which data is collected: (1) Zone of Influence (ZOI) population-based survey indicators; (2) National/regional indicators; and (3) Implementing Mechanism (IM) indicators. (see Table 1)
+The Feed the Future indicators fall into three categories representing different levels over which data is collected: (1) Zone of Influence (ZOI) Population-based Survey Indicators; (2) National/Regional Indicators; and (3) Implementing Mechanism (IM) Indicators.
+(See Table 1.)

 Indicators are further divided into three groups: Required (R), Required-as-Applicable (RAA), and Optional (O).

 Required (R) indicators are high-level impact indicators at the goal and first-level objectives of the Feed the Future Results Framework.
 All Feed the Future focus country missions must report on all of the Required indicators.
-Required-as-Applicable (RAA) indicators are indicators at the intermediate result or sub-intermediate result level of the Feed the Future Results Framework and are required if Operating Unit programming aligns with these objectives or results.
-Finally, Optional indicators (O), developed after extensive consultation, represent "best practices" in tracking outcomes in the areas of key interest to the Feed the Future strategy.
+Required-as-Applicable (RAA) indicators are indicators at the intermediate result (IR) or the subintermediate result level of the Feed the Future Results Framework and are required if Operating Unit programming aligns with these objectives or results.
+Finally, Optional (O) indicators, developed after extensive consultation, represent "best practices" in tracking outcomes in the areas of key interest to the Feed the Future strategy.
 If an OU wants to track results captured by an Optional indicator, it is encouraged to use the Optional indicator rather than developing an indicator from scratch.
-(See Appendix 1 to identify which indicators are associated with the Feed the Future goal, objectives, intermediate results and sub-intermediate results.)
+(See Appendix 1 to identify which indicators are associated with the Feed the Future goal, objectives, intermediate results and subintermediate results.)